Causal Consistency for Reversible Multiparty Protocols

 Configurations also include the following \emph{run-time elements}: \begin{enumerate}[$\bullet$] \item \emph{Running processes} are of the form $\np{\loc}{\conf{\stack C}{P}}$, where $\loc$ is a location that hosts a process $P$ and a \emph{(process) stack} $\stack{C}$.
-A process stack is simply a list of processes, useful to record/reinstate the discarded alternatives in a labeled choice.
+A stack is simply a list of processes, useful to record/reinstate the discarded alternatives in a labeled choice.

-\item \emph{Monitors} are of the form $\monig{s}{H}{\mytilde{x}}{\store}$ where $s$ is the session being monitored, $H$ is a history session type (i.e. a session type with ``memory''), $\mytilde{x}$ is a set of free variables, and the \emph{store} $\store$ records the value of such variables (see Def.~\ref{d:store}).
-These four elements allow us to track the current protocol and state of the monitored process.
-Each monitor has a \emph{tag} $\mytagg$, which can be either \emph{empty} (denoted `$\normark$') or \emph{full} (denoted `$\rmark$').
-When first created all monitors have an empty tag; a full tag indicates that the running process associated to the monitor is currently involved in a decoupled reversible step.
+\item \emph{Monitors} are of the form $\monig{s}{H}{\mytilde{x}}{\store}$, where $s$ is the session being monitored, $H$ is a local type with history (i.e. in which the cursor $\past$ acts as a ``memory''), $\mytilde{x}$ is a set of free variables, the \emph{store} $\store$ records the value of such variables (see Def.~\ref{d:store}), and $\mytagg$ is the monitor's \emph{tag} (see next).

+These five elements allow us to track the current protocol and state of the monitored process.
+The {tag} $\mytagg$ can be either \emph{empty} (denoted `$\normark$') or \emph{full} (denoted `$\rmark$').
+When first created, all monitors have an empty tag; a full tag indicates that the running process associated to the monitor is currently involved in a decoupled reversible step.
 We often omit the empty tag (so we write $\moni{s}{H}{\mytilde{x}}{\store}$ instead of $\hmoni{s}{H}{\mytilde{x}}{\store}$) and write $\monir{s}{H}{\mytilde{x}}{\store}$ to emphasize the reversible (red) nature of a monitor with full tag.

-\item Following~\cite{DBLP:journals/mscs/KouzapasYHH16}, we have \emph{message queues} of the form $\codah{s}{h_i}{h_o}$, where $s$ is a session, $h_i$ is the input part of the queue, and $h_o$ is the output part of the queue.
-Each queue contains messages of the form $\valueq{\p}{\q}{\anyv}$ (read: ``message $\anyv$ is sent from $\p$ to $\q$'').
-As we will see, the effect of an output prefix in a process is to place the message in its corresponding output queue; conversely, the effect of an input prefix is to obtain the first message from its input queue.
-Messages in the queue are \textit{never consumed}: a process reads a message $\valueq{\p}{\q}{\anyv}$ by moving it from the (tail of) queue $h_o$ to the (top of) queue $h_i$.
-This way, the delimiter `$\history$' distinguishes the \textit{past} of the queue from its \textit{future}.
+\item Following~\cite{DBLP:journals/mscs/KouzapasYHH16}, we have \emph{message queues} $\codah{s}{h}{k}{}$, where $s$ is a session, $h$ is the input part of the queue, $k$ is the output part of the queue, and `$\history$' acts as a delimiter between the two.

+Each queue contains messages of the form $\valueq{\p}{\q}{\anyv}$, which is read: ``message $\anyv$ is sent from $\p$ to $\q$''.
+As we will see, an output prefix in a process places the message in its corresponding output queue; conversely, an input prefix retrieves the first message from its input queue.
+Messages in the queue are \textit{never consumed}: a process reads a message $\valueq{\p}{\q}{\anyv}$ by moving it from the (tail of) queue $k$ to the (top of) queue $h$.
+This way, the delimiter $\history$ distinguishes the \textit{past} of the queue from its \textit{future}.